 DOD administers five environmental programs to comply with various federal environmental laws.
 In terms of funding, the two largest programs focus on cleaning up past contamination and on complying with environmental laws and regulations that apply to ongoing operations.
 Three other programs have smaller budgets.
 They focus on pollution prevention, environmental technology, and conservation.
-For FY2003, the Administration requested a total of \$4.11 billion for all five programs, about \$44 million less than the FY2002 funding level of \$4.15 billion.
-DOD reports that the proposed decrease was primarily due to a lack of funding being requested to continue specific projects that received congressionally designated funding in FY2002.
-(Refer to page 19 for a discussion of authorizing legislation and appropriations for FY2003.)
-More information on each program is provided below.
+For FY2003, Congress appropriated a total of \$4.20 billion for all five of DOD's environmental programs, about \$90 million more than the Administration's request of \$4.11 billion, and about \$45 million more than the FY2002 funding level of nearly \$4.16 billion.
+(Refer to page 17 for a discussion of authorizing legislation and appropriations for FY2003.)
+Background information on each program and an analysis of major implementation issues are discussed below.